TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 The script will prefer groups when specifying both a proxy and group.
 This is
-done with the assumption that groups are more resiliant and HA ready, making it
+done with the assumption that groups are more resilient and HA ready, making it
 a more logical choice to use for proxy linkage.
 This also makes migrating from a
-proxy to proxy group easier since the group take priority over the invidivual
+proxy to proxy group easier since the group take priority over the individual
 proxy.

 ```json